iOSDila/Maliban-Distribution-System/README.md

 ---

 ## 📜 License
 This project is licensed under the MIT License.
-See the [Apptora] file for details.
+See the [LICENSE](./LICENSE) file for details

 ---